-We're all humans but these are just 10 of the dumbest mistakes you can make in the treestand and blind while you're hunting.
+We're all human but these are just nine of the dumbest mistakes you can make while hunting.

 1. Texting while hunting

-TWH.
-Short for Texting While Hunting, has cost more deer hunters opportunities to harvest a deer ever year.
+This has cost hunters opportunities more than anything else on this list.
 We all remember the video of the hunter that was spooked by a deer that sneaked in on him while he was on the phone.
-Sadly, that video was of me and was filmed before I started working here at Wide Open Spaces.
+Sadly that was a video of me.

-The story behind that, although I'm not making excuses, but I was planning a proposal for my fiance and the only time I was able to make plans was while I was away hunting.
-Needless to say, being on your phone and hunting at the same time makes for a bad combination and comes in at number one of the dumbest things you can do in a tree stand or blind.
+I was planning a proposal for my fiancé and the only time I was able to make plans was while I was away hunting.
+Needless to say, being on your phone and hunting at the same time makes for a bad combination.

 2. Drop your release without a backup